-- environment, the Chief Internal Auditor's annual report, and also by comments made by the external auditors and other review agencies and inspectorates. - In providing the annual report, the Chief Internal Auditor takes account of the reports from the internal and external assurance providers which have also been reported to the Joint Audit Committee.
-This Annual Governance Statement sets out the Police and Crime Commissioner's arrangements for receiving reports and identifying weaknesses in internal control. - In line with the Internal Audit Charter, the key elements of the corporate governance framework are risk assessed and reviewed periodically by Internal Audit.
+5.5 In providing the annual report, the Chief Internal Auditor takes account of the reports from the internal and external assurance providers which have also been reported to the Joint Audit Committee.
+This Annual Governance Statement sets out the Police and Crime Commissioner's arrangements for receiving reports and identifying weaknesses in internal control.

+5.6 In line with the Internal Audit Charter, the key elements of the corporate governance framework are risk assessed and reviewed periodically by Internal Audit.

-6. Action plan to address weaknesses and ensure continuous improvement of the system of corporate governance
+6. Action plan to address weaknesses and/or ensure continuous improvement of the system of corporate governance